corywilhite/ParallaxTabView/README.md

-# ParallaxScrollView
+# ParallaxTabView
-Scroll view with a parallax header controller
+Multiple horizontal collection views with a parallax header and tab controller